TechnoZombie/PixelPainter-Enhanced/README.md

 This project  is a continuation of the original PixelPainter project, with additional features and improvements.
 The main goal was to implement a GUI  for the application, making it more user-friendly and accessible.
 It then grew large enough to be its own  project and repository.
 The original can be found here:  https://github.com/TechnoZombie/PixelPainter .

-It also makes use of a custom graphics library, based on simple-graphics ( [LINK](https://github.com/academia-de-codigo/simple-graphics) ) where custom methods to allow for JFram manipulation were added, as well as Lombok and Slf4j.
+It also makes use of a [custom graphics library](https://github.com/TechnoZombie/Simplegraphz), based on [simple-graphics](https://github.com/academia-de-codigo/simple-graphics) where custom methods to allow for JFram manipulation were added, as well as Lombok and Slf4j.

 ## Project Overview